-ROLE RESPONSIBILITIES & DUTIES Proponent Responsible for the management and implementation of the EMP Ensure environmental policies are communicated to all personnel throughout the proposed project and that employees understand the guidelines of the EMP Responsible for providing the resources required to complete the project tasks Appoint a site manager and project manager, and Exploration Management Ensure all workers are inducted on safety measures.
-Oversee exploration activities Monitor daily operations and ensure adherence by personnel to the EMP Maintain the community issues and concerns register and keep records of complaints, and Maintain an up to date register of employees who have completed site induction.
-Site Manager Ensure that all contract workers, sub-contractors and visitors to the site are aware of the requirements of this EMP, relevant to their roles and always adhere to this EMP Report any non-compliance or accidents to the PM Receive, recording and responding to complaints Ensure adequate resources are available for the implementation of the EMP Ensure safe and environmentally sound operations, and Responsible for the management, maintenance, and revisions of this EMP.
-Employees Adhere to measures set out in the EMP Ensure they have undertaken a site induction, and Report any operations or conditions which deviate from the EMP as well as any non-compliant issues or accidents to the environmental manager
+ROLE RESPONSIBILITIES & DUTIES Responsible for the management and implementation of the EMP Ensure environmental policies are communicated to all personnel throughou project and that employees understand the guidelines of the EMP Responsible for providing the resources required to complete the project tasi Appoint a site manager and project manager, and Ensure all workers are inducted on health and safety measures.
+Exploration - Oversee exploration activities Management - Monitor daily operations and ensure adherence by personnel to the EMP Maintain the community issues and concerns register and keep records of complai - Maintain an up to date register of employees who have completed site induction.

+ROLE RESPONSIBILITIES & DUTIES Site Manager Ensure that all contract workers, sub-contractors and visitors to the site are aware of the requirements of this EMP, relevant to their roles and always adhere to this EMP Report any non-compliance or accidents to the Project Manager Receive, recording and responding to complaints Ensure adequate resources are available for the implementation of the EMP Ensure safe and environmentally sound operations, and Responsible for the management, maintenance, and revisions of this EMP.
+Adhere to measures set out in the EMP Ensure they have undertaken a site induction, and Report any operations or conditions which deviate from the EMP as well as an compliant issues or accidents to the environmental manager

-2.3 CONTRACTORS
+2.3.
+CONTRACTORS